 Status: Not yet.

-5. Crossing a border
+5. Crossing an international border

 I like to think about how nature doesn’t care about our constructs of political geography.
 This makes me want to walk the land, get in touch with the way it used to be, and defy the system.
 I once looked over into China from a snowy pass at 16,000 feet in Pakistan.
 I could have just walked down there, and no one would have been the wiser.